 Note: Ta Ha. as an oath of God being at the beginning of the sura affirms the miraculous story of Moses in the sura including other events and commandments stated in it.
 However, the initial Ta Ha prefixes Sura 20 while the initial Ta Seen prefixes sura 27 and the initial Ta Seen Meem prefixes its surrounding suras 26 & 28.
 The letter Ha is also found in sura 19.
 Thus, an intricate interlocking relationship links these overlapping Quranic Initials produce a total which is a multiple of 19 => 1767 = 19x93.
 The interlocking initials H, TH, TS and TSM prefix suras describing the miracles of Moses, Jesus, and the uncommon occurrences surrounding Solomon and his jinns.

-- We have not revealed the Quran to you that you may distress (20:2).
-Except as a reminder for whoever fears (20:3).
+- We have not revealed the Quran to you (Muhammad) that you may distress (20:2).
+Except a reminder for whoever fears (20:3).
 A revelation from Who has created the earth and the high heavens (20:4).
 The Most Gracious has established on the Throne (20:5).
-To Him belongs what in the heavens, and what is the earth, and what is between them, and what is beneath the ground (20:6).
+To Him belongs what is in the heavens and what is the earth, and what is between them, and what is beneath the ground (20:6).
 And if you speak out of the word, then indeed, He knows the secret and hidden (20:7).
-God: there is no other god besides He.
+God: there is no god except He.
 To Him belongs the best names (20:8).

 Note: The Quran is from the Creator of the earth and the high heavens as well as the Most Gracious established on the throne to remind those who fear Him.
 God knows the secret and hidden, and there is no other god besides He who has the most beautiful names.